darenjamito/JMDJ-Airlines/README.md

 # JMDJ-Airlines
-CSCC 21.1 - Software Engineering 1 Final Project!
+This is for a final project for CSCC 21.1 - Software Engineering 1.
+Group members: Borja, Endaya, Jamito, Ura-ura.